Trichoglottis: Description

 Orchids in the genus Trichoglottis are epiphytic or climbing herbs with a monopodial habit, thick roots and straggly or pendulous stems.
 There are many large, leathery linear to elliptic leaves arranged in two ranks with their bases sheathing the stems.
 From one to a few relatively small flowers are arranged on flowering stems arising from leaf axils.
 The flowers are resupinate and commonly yellowish with light brown or purple markings.
 They tend to be produced sporadically throughout the year and last for about a week.
 The sepals are free and subsimilar.
 The petals are also free from each other and slightly shorter than the sepals.
 The labellum is fixed rigidly to the column, fleshy, pubescent or hairy, formed by three lobes and features a sac or spur.

 Taxonomy and naming

 The genus Trichoglottis was first formally described in 1825 by Carl Ludwig Blume and the description was published in Bijdragen tot de flora van Nederlandsch Indië.

 The name Trichoglottis means "hair tongue", and refers to the type species' pubescent labellum.

 Ceratochilus

 In 2014, Kocyan and Schuiteman moved the former monotypic genus Ceratochilus into Trichoglottis.
 The sole species of Ceratochilus, C. biglandulosus, is endemic to the island of Java in Indonesia.
 Though Ceratochilus was never considered to be closely related to Trichoglottis, molecular analysis strongly supported its position as sister to T. pusilla.
 Rather than excluding T. pusilla, the authors merged Ceratochilus with Trichoglottis.

 Species list

-The following is a list of species of Trichoglottis accepted by the World Checklist of Selected Plant Families as at January 9019:
+The following is a list of species of Trichoglottis accepted by Plants of the World Online as of May 2024: